keerthibingi/bom-service/README.md

 # bom-service

-Deploy to customers pipeline based on customer bom file in jsons
+Deploy to customer pipeline based on customer bom file in jsons